OpenAgentsInc/openagents/docs/test_results.md

-  ➜  openagents git:(teams) ✗ pf ThreadT

-   PASS  Tests\Unit\ThreadTest
-  ✓ a thread belongs to a user                                                                         0.20s ✓ a thread belongs to a project                                                                      0.01s ✓ a thread has many messages                                                                         0.01s ✓ a thread belongs to a team through a project                                                       0.01s

-   PASS  Tests\Feature\DeleteThreadTest
-  ✓ user can delete their own thread                                                                   0.03s ✓ user cannot delete another users thread                                                            0.01s ✓ deleting thread removes all associated messages

    FAIL  Tests\Feature\ThreadOwnershipTest
-  ⨯ threads are created without project when no team is selected                                       0.30s ⨯ threads are created with default project when team is selected                                     0.07s ✓ user can view their personal threads                                                               0.03s ✓ user can view their team threads                                                                   0.01s ✓ user cannot view threads from teams they dont belong to                                            0.01s
+  ⨯ threads are created without project when no team is selected                                       0.30s ⨯ threads are created with default project when team is selected                                     0.06s ✓ user can view their personal threads                                                               0.03s ✓ user can view their team threads                                                                   0.01s ✓ user cannot view threads from teams they dont belong to                                            0.01s